mggg/mggg.github.io/_posts/2024-01-05-measuring-compactness.md

   - basics
 excerpt_separator: "<!--more-->"
 image: "/uploads/dsf.gif"
-authors: Data and Democracy Lab
+authors: Data & Democracy Lab
 ---

 How do you quantify if a district "has a weird shape"?
 Does banning weird shapes actually prevent gerrymandering?<!--more-->